scality/bert-e/API_DOC.md

 * **POST**

-    Create a job that will reset all queues and reconstruct them automatically.
+    Create a job that will reset all queues and additional pull request jobs to reconstruct the queues automatically.

     Use it when: